 The FDA and similar foreign governmental authorities have the authority to require the recall of commercialized products in the event of material deficiencies or defects in design or manufacture.
 In the case of the FDA, the authority to require a recall must be based on an FDA finding that there is reasonable probability that the device would cause serious injury or death.
 In addition, foreign governmental bodies have the authority to require the recall of our products in the event of material deficiencies or defects in design or manufacture.
 Manufacturers may, under their own initiative, recall a product if any material deficiency in a device is found.
 The FDA requires that certain classifications of recalls be reported to the FDA within 10 working days after the recall is initiated.
 A government-mandated or voluntary recall by us or one of our international distributors could occur as a result of an unacceptable risk to health, component failures, malfunctions, manufacturing errors, design or labeling defects or other deficiencies and issues.
 Recalls of any of our products would divert managerial and financial resources and have an adverse effect on our reputation, results of operations and financial condition, which could impair our ability to produce our products in a cost-effective and timely manner in order to meet our customers' demands.
 We may also be subject to liability claims, be required to bear other costs, or take other actions that may have a negative impact on our future sales and our ability to generate profits.
 Companies are required to maintain certain records of recalls, even if they are not reportable to the FDA or another third-country competent authority.
-We may initiate voluntary recalls involving our products in the future that we determine do not require notification of the FDA or another third-country competent authority.
 If the FDA disagrees with our determinations, they could require us to report those actions as recalls.
-A future recall announcement could harm our reputation with c
+A future recall announcement could harm our reputation with customers and negatively affect our sales.
+In addition, the FDA could take enforcement action for failing to report the recalls when they occurred.